 If you're wondering which app is right for you, take a look at the chapter lists for each and you should be able to determine where you fall on the spectrum.
 If you're having any trouble, drop us a line and we'll help out.

-Usually this happens because the device is muted somehow.
-It's easy to forget this because some apps (especially music players, like Pandora) will play audio even when the rest of the device is on mute.
-On the iPad and iPhone, check the physical switch on the side of the device, next to the volume rockers.
-Lots of people forget about that.
-Also check the software controls.
+Usually this happens because the device is muted somehow or because audio is being redirected elsewhere.
+One thing we see a lot is people forgetting that their phones are still connected to Bluetooth speakers or headphones.
+You might be playing Japanese example sentences for the benefit of the people in another room!
+Also check the software volume controls.
 On some phones, muting the ringer also mutes app audio.
 Be sure the volume is up and the device is not muted, and the audio should play just fine.

 In most cases, just use the built-in updating system in the app store for your platform.
 For instance, on iOS, you would simply check the Updates tab of the App Store.